Auto Trader cars

 The rising cost of fuel is making diesel and petrol cars increasingly expensive to run.
 This is not an issue for BEV owners as fully electric cars don’t require fuel.
 This saves electric car owners money spent on fuel and the time spent queuing up.

 If you drive an electric car, you still need to spend money on charging your car but you can choose your electricity tariffs when charging an electric car at home (and save even more if you install solar panels!) or use public chargers at off-peak hours to recharge at a cheaper rate.
+In 2024, more energy providers offer specific tariffs that encourage off-peak charging, allowing drivers to save even more on their electricity costs.
+Many companies also allow electric car owners to participate in vehicle-to-grid (V2G) systems, enabling them to sell excess electricity back to the grid, further reducing overall costs.
 Many supermarkets and car parks allow you to recharge your car for free when you’re visiting the store.
 You can find all the charging points available close to you on our map.
 Some workplaces, too, allow their employees to charge their EVs for free.
 Electric Car Charging Points: Charging On The Go

 3. Electric cars emit zero direct emissions